 Permalink Report Abuse

-It takes 2 to 5 business days to get money from a OneMain Financial personal loan, in most cases.
-That includes both the time it takes to get approved and the time it takes for the funds to be delivered after approval.
-Keep in mind that this is a typical applicant's experience, and in some cases it could take longer.
+It takes approximately 2 to 5 business days to get money from a OneMain Financial personal loan, in most cases.
+The 2-5 business days includes both the time it takes to get approved and the time it takes for the funds to be delivered after approval.
+Keep in mind that this is a typical applicant's experience, and in some cases, it could take longer.

 How to Get Money From OneMain Financial as Fast as Possible

 - Fill out the application carefully.
 You should make sure that all information you enter on the application is correct and complete.
 That will eliminate any potential delays from OneMain Financial having to request additional information.

 - Check your credit report for errors.
 Before you apply, you should verify that everything on your credit report is accurate, as any incorrect negatives on there could impact your chances of approval.
 If you find any errors, you should dispute them right away to get them removed.

 - Apply online.
 Online applications have the fastest processing times since they are automated and streamlined.